microspectrometer/dev-kit-2020/README.md

 # Internal deadline
 - This was originally a writeup for Kulite.
     - Kulite went with a TSL1401 prototype instead, so they never saw this.
-- But the time breakdown is still useful internally.
+- But the time breakdown is still useful internally:
-    - sticking with the 7/25 date to finish embedded work
+    - use the 16-day estimate to finish embedded work
-    - defining the deliverable
+    - final deliverable describes minimum viable to further internal goals

-## Deliverables for August 8th
+## Deliverables for August

 - High-resolution spectrometer prototype using LIS-770i and n=7 die with custom-machined housing to mate with 20mm x 20mm LIS-770i daughterboard and an